4Subsea/waveresponse-python/docs/user_guide/concepts_utils/grid.rst

         waves_coming_from=True,
     )

-If you want to convert the grid to a different wave convention, you can do that by calling the :meth:`~scarlet_lithium.Grid.set_wave_convention` method.
+If you want to convert the grid to a different wave convention, you can achieve that by calling the :meth:`~waveresponse.Grid.set_wave_convention` method with the desired convention flags.

 .. code-block:: python

-    new_convention = {"clockwise": False, "waves_coming_from": True}
-    grid.set_wave_convention(new_convention)
+    grid.set_wave_convention(clockwise=False, waves_coming_from=True)

-Once you have an initialized grid object, the grid's frequency/direction coordinates and values can be retrieved by calling the grid:
+Once you have an initialized grid object, the grid's frequency/direction coordinates and values can be retrieved by calling the grid.
+You must then specify which coordinate units to return by setting the ``freq_hz`` and ``degrees`` flags.

 .. code-block:: python

     freq, dirs, vals = grid(freq_hz=True, degrees=True)

-Interpolation of the grid values is provided by the :meth:`~scarlet_lithium.Grid.interpolate`
+Interpolation of the grid values is provided by the :meth:`~waveresponse.Grid.interpolate`
 method:

 .. code-block:: python